ptquan-hcmus/StockPricePredict/README.md

 Nguyễn Văn Hoài Nam | 1712607
 Phan Thanh Quan | 1712686
 ## Our question:
-Liệu mô hình mạng neural có thể hoàn thành tốt việc dự đoán giá cổ phiếu hay không?
+Can a neural network perporm good forecasts for stock price?

 ## Insight:
-Dự đoán giá cổ phiếu luôn là một vấn đề được quan tâm nhưng có rất ít model hiệu quả, việc dự đoán thành công có thể có nhiều lợi ích như xây dựng bot tín hiệu trade,...
+Stock Price Prediction is a interesting subject but there are few public models can give decent results.
+High accuracy prediction gain profits in term of making money, building buy/sell signal bot,...

 ## How we collect data:
 We crawl from this site [investing](https://www.investing.com).
-The Volume can extract from source code and others (Date, Close, Open, High, Low, Change_%) can be easily taken from text data.
+The Volume can be extracted from source code and other fields (Date, Close, Open, High, Low, Change_%) can be easily taken from text data.

 ## About the data:
 stock_price.csv: 5000 rows, 7 columns like data from [investing IBM URL](https://www.investing.com/equities/ibm-historical-data) between Feb 15, 2001 to Dec 30, 2020